A Room Without Walls

 DECEMBER 16, 2018 @ SCHUBAS TAVERN

-Snow City Arts, in partnership with Schubas, presents a one-night-only celebration of 20 years of music made by children in hospitals.
-Teaching artists and students will be joined onstage by very special guests from Chicago’s music community for an evening of live performances interpreting the amazing musical work our students have created in hospitals since 1998.
+Snow City Arts, in partnership with Schubas, presented a one-night-only celebration of 20 years of music made by children in hospitals.
+Teaching artists and students were joined onstage by very special guests from Chicago’s music community for an evening of live performances interpreting the amazing musical work our students have created in hospitals since 1998.

 Featured: Ailani, Emmy Bean, Stacy Erenberg, Billie Howard, Olivia, Marc Piane, Ami Saraiya, Kevin Smith, Michael Zerang, Lenny Zieben